 A Window of Opportunity

 While the risks of teenage marriage have long been understood, the possibility of risks associated with 30+ marriages are just beginning to be understood.
 There is a need for more attention to later marriages as the national median age of marriage continues to increase.
-We need to find ways to helping young people appreciate the curvilinear nature of outcomes associated with the age of marriage, this will help counter the risks of early marriage, but not unintentionally replace this with the newly identified risks associated with later marriage.
+We need to find ways of helping young people appreciate the curvilinear nature of outcomes associated with the age of marriage; this will help counter the risks of early marriage, but not unintentionally replace this with the newly identified risks associated with later marriage.